Across Eternity: Book 4

 They were flourishing in the soy agate he had prepared, and he could see them producing an unknown substance.
 In all likelihood, they were toxins suppressing Balil’s immune system and damaging the surrounding tissue, hence the temporary effect of the poison cures he’d received.
 Though Noah didn’t say it, when he received Balil’s urine sample the day before, it was evident his kidneys were struggling.

 Along with penicillin, Noah also had many potions and medicinal plants.
 He’d expose the bacteria to each potential cure and observe the reaction.
 Once again, elvish medicine proved quite potent, but penicillin was the most effective in stopping the bacteria.
-Despite that, some strains seemed to resist whatever he threw at them and only died when subjected to pure alcohol.
+Despite that, some strains were quite resistant, and only died when subjected to pure alcohol.

-Eventually, he had to stop.
+He was glad to finally finish.
 Though properly dried, his clothes still produced alcohol fumes that stung his eyes and made him dizzy.
 Once he stepped out of the workroom, he released a deep sigh and removed his suit.

 “So what did you learn?
 Is my husband going to be ok?”
 Meralda asked.